Aliases for MARK1 Gene

 Previous GeneCards Identifiers for MARK1 Gene

 GeneCards Summary for MARK1 Gene

-MARK1 (MAP/Microtubule Affinity-Regulating Kinase 1) is a Protein Coding gene.
-Among its related pathways are Cytoskeletal Signaling and Glucose / Energy Metabolism.
-GO annotations related to this gene include protein serine/threonine kinase activity and phosphatidylinositol-4,5-bisphosphate binding.
-An important paralog of this gene is MARK4.
+MARK1 (Microtubule Affinity Regulating Kinase 1) is a Protein Coding gene.
+Diseases associated with MARK1 include Tauopathy and Alzheimer Disease.
+Among its related pathways are Glucose / Energy Metabolism and Regulation of Microtubule Cytoskeleton.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is LOC102724428.